zachalbert/zachalbert.com_v6-build/README.md

 * Get better icons on the orrry
 * Write a better thanks page
 * Change the orrry to more of a general experiment / project showcase area, easily swappable
+* Make the pause button toggle to a play button
+* Get excerpts to stop ignoring line breaks (currently only pulls 1st paragraph)

 ## The Orrery